mvolar/SatXplor/README.md

     <span style="color:#21548d;">Once you enter the interactive shell by running the Docker command, you are effectively working inside a virtualized environment that contains all the necessary tools and libraries for SatXplor.
 The prompt you see (e.g., `(mypyenv) (myenv) root@54fc34881c6c:~/app#`) indicates that you are logged into this environment.</span>
     ```
-    docker run -it -v path/to/your/data_folder:/mnt/data satxplor
+    docker run -it -v path/to/your/data_folder:/mnt/data satxplor_v2
     ```
 4. Set up the configuration file: